 If the XML version of EMA Avails is used, the /Avail/ALID is used in this field.
 In this case, a match is a case-insensitive string match.

-If the Excel version of Avails is used, the answer is more complicated as the ‘md:’ identifier form is not typically used in the spreadsheet.
+If the Excel version of Avails is used, the answer is more complicated.
 The following table defines